eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 been inserted in the same block, they will automatically keep a safe distance according to their car following model.
-When using `carFollowModel="Rail"`, trains will always keep enough distance to the leading train to come to a safe stop even if the lead train was to stop instantly.
+When using `carFollowModel="Rail"`, trains will always keep enough distance to the leading train to come to a safe stop even if the lead train were to stop instantly.

 # Reversing Direction